 The Audit Committee is primarily concerned with the effectiveness of the Company's accounting policies and practices, its financial reporting and its internal accounting controls.
 In addition, the Audit Committee reviews and approves the scope of the annual audit of the Company's books, reviews the findings and recommendations of the independent registered public accounting firm at the completion of their audit, and approves annual audit fees and the selection of an auditing firm.
-The Audit Committee met 5 times during fiscal 2015.
+The Audit Committee met four times during fiscal 2016.

-The Audit Committee is presently composed of four non-employee, independent directors: George A. Bajalia (Chairman), Dr. Arthur B. Laffer, Peter J. Tanous and William M. Isaac.
-Mr. Bajalia was appointed by the Board of Directors as the Chairman of the Audit Committee in April of 2015.
-Dr. Laffer was appointed to the audit committee on May 22 and Mr. Tanous and Mr. Isaac were appointed on September 15, 2015.
+The Audit Committee is presently composed of four non-employee, independent directors: Peter J. Tanous (Chairman), Dr. Arthur B. Laffer, George A. Bajalia and William M. Isaac.
+Peter J. Tanous was appointed by the Board of Directors as the Chairman of the Audit Committee in July of 2016.
 The Board of Directors has determined that Mr. Bajalia, Dr. Laffer, Mr. Tanous and Mr. Isaac are all considered an "audit committee financial expert" as defined by rules of the SEC.
+The Board of Directors has determined that each audit committee financial expert" as defined by rules of the SEC.
 The Board of Directors has determined that each audit committee financial expert meets the additional independence criteria required under the listing standards of the NYSE MKT and Rule 10A-3 of the Exchange Act.

 The Board of Directors has adopted a written charter for the Audit Committee.
 The Audit Committee Charter is not available on the Company's website.
-A copy of the Audit Committee Charter is attached as appendix A to the proxy filed with the SEC on January 27, 2012.
+A copy of the Audit Committee Charter is attached to the form 10Q filed filed with the SEC on February 16, 2016.